atadataco/dbt-snowflake-warehouse/README.md

 * Is configured through a set of variables in the dbt_project.yml file
 * [Getting Started with dbt](https://rittmananalytics.com/getting-started-with-dbt) consulting packages
 * [dbt Viewpoint](https://docs.getdbt.com/docs/about/viewpoint/)
-* [dbtCloud](https://docs.getdbt.com/docs/dbt-cloud/cloud-overview) for scheduling and orchestrating dbt and the RA Data Warehouse
+* [dbtCloud](https://docs.getdbt.com/docs/dbt-cloud/cloud-overview) for scheduling and orchestrating dbt and the Data Warehouse

 ## What Data Warehouse, Data Pipeline and Data Collection Technologies are Supported?